taliajmallo/rpgs/campaigns/Faerûn_West_Marches/charsheet.md

 of this hex again for one day.

 ### Protective Luck (Su)
-Bless a creature within 30 feet with protective luck.
+Bless a creature within 30 feet with protective luck for 1 round.
 Whenever that creature is targeted by an effect that requires an attack roll, including weapon attacks, the attacker must roll twice and take the worse result.
 At 8th and 16th level, the duration of this hex is extended by 1 round.
 You cannot use this hex on yourself.
 Hexes that affect the fortune hex also affect protective luck.

 ### Healing (Su)
 You can touch a creature to heal 1d8 points of damage plus 1 per caster level.